 As a radiation therapist, expect a salary of about $85,560 a year, with a possibility of going beyond $128.630 annually.
 Working as a radiation therapist, you’ve to be prepared psychologically that you’ll lose some of your patients in the course of your work.

-Other medical jobs that pay well include:
+Other high paying medical jobs include:

 - Occupational Therapist